Close Modal×

 Meeting all Conditions in the Contract

 So, let’s say we have opened escrow and so far everything has been on schedule.
 All items have been accounted for, we’re nearing the close and everyone is happy.
-Escrow is reviewing their final paperwork to make sure all stipulations have been met and they happen to notice that the seller agreed to give the buyer a termite report.
+Escrow is reviewing their final paperwork to make sure all stipulations have been met and they happen to notice that the seller agreed to give the buyer a termite report (or another required inspection/disclosure).
 It was never ordered.
-Now we have a problem.

 Or do we?

-A missing termite report could be considered a minor issue.
+A missing report could be considered a minor issue.
 This is not an expensive report and can be obtained fairly easily.
 Should escrow worry about it or just close the deal?

 Knowing what you do up to this point, what do you think needs to happen?
-If you said, “Get the termite report done,” then you are right!
+If you said, “Get the report done,” then you are right!
 Why?
 Because it’s in the contract.
 So even though you may have been near the end, everything has to stop.
 It’s a stipulation and all stipulations need to be met before escrow can close.

 Remember, escrow will uphold the integrity of the transaction regardless of whether the stipulation or condition is small or large.
 This is escrow’s primary purpose.
 So what else is escrow responsible for?